-Discipline will be administered according to the school handbook and district policy.
-If the school administration decides that disciplinary action is appropriate, the disciplinary action will be determined on the basis of facts found, including the nature of the conduct, the age of the student(s) involved, and the need to balance accountability with the teaching of appropriate behavior.
+Discipline will be administered according to the school handbook.
+If the school administration decides that disciplinary action is appropriate, the disciplinary action will be determined on the basis of facts found, including the nature of the conduct, the age of the student(s) involved and, the need to balance accountability with the teaching of appropriate behavior.